Tanki/SpaceWar/README.md

 # SpaceWar
-Creating an HTML5 game with phaser framework
+Creating an HTML5 game in javascript with phaser framework